 Antigua & Barbuda

+Each year, when the hurricane season approaches and I return to Europe, I need to decide where to store Zanshin.
 This hurricane season, I opted to store Zanshin at Jolly Harbor in Antigua for the summer and winter break.
-I had originally planned on returning to St. Lucia, but the quote I’d received from them for long-term storage was almost double what I’d paid in years past, so I opted for storage on the hardstand in Antigua.
-After I’d committed to Antigua, the Rodney Bay Marina got back to me and gave me a realistic offer that I would have taken had I been able to.
+I had initially planned to return to St. Lucia, but the quote I received from them for long-term storage was almost double what I’d paid in years past, so I opted for storage on the hardstand in Antigua.
+After I’d committed to Antigua, the Rodney Bay Marina got back to me with a realistic offer I would have taken had I been able to.

 Transatlantic sail